proabiral/infer/CONTRIBUTING.md

 - Run the tests: `make -j 4 test` (adjust 4 to the number of cores available of your machine).
 The tests (almost) all consist of the same three ingredients:
   1. Some source code to run infer on.
-  2. An "issues.exp" file where each line represents one item of output of the test.
+  2. An &quot;issues.exp&quot; file where each line represents one item of output of the test.
 For most tests, one line is one issue reported by infer.
   3. A `Makefile` that orchestrates the test, for instance running infer on the source code and comparing the results with issues.exp using `diff`.